Twin Cities Summer Jam

 Twin Cities Summer Jam was a music festival in Shakopee, Minnesota that took place each year in July at Canterbury Park.

 Twin Cities Summer Jam was founded in 2018 as the first multi-day, multi-genre music festival in the Twin Cities, MN metro area.
 The goal of TC Summer Jam was to bring the best musical acts possible to an outdoor festival setting, so fans can come together for an unforgettable experience.

 History

 The inaugural Twin Cities Summer Jam was held July 18-20, 2019.
 Tickets went on sale March 18, 2019.

 The festival was announced in August, 2018.
 Tim McGraw was the first performer tied to Twin Cities Summer Jam.
 KFAN radio personality and country rocker Chris Hawkey teamed up with festival promoter Jerry Braam to organize the festival.
 Hawkey is scheduled to perform on Friday.

-It was announced that the 2022 festival would be the last one due to construction of an outdoor music Ampitheater in the festival loction.
+It was announced that the 2022 festival would be the last one due to construction of an outdoor music amphitheater in the festival location.